 Your eyelids are the shades for your eyes.

-They wash away dirt and irritants with every blink.
+They help to protect from light and wash away dirt and irritants with every blink.

-It is less able to retain moisture, leaving it vulnerable to drying out.
+The skin under your eyes and eyelids is much drier than anywhere else on your face, they contain fewer oil glands and are less able to retain moisture, leaving it vulnerable to drying out.

 - UV rays

 - contact lenses

 - incorrect makeup practices